 Blakeney enjoys a prime location just off the A149 between Morston and Cley-next-the-sea.
 If you’re arriving by car, you have a couple of parking options to choose from.
 The Blakeney Quay car park offers free parking for National Trust members, while the Village Hall Car Park on Langham Road provides free parking for everyone.

 While Blakeney doesn’t have its own railway station, the village is conveniently situated along the Coasthopper bus line.
-If you prefer traveling by train, you can hop on a train to Sheringham and then catch the Coasthopper bus, which will whisk you away to Blakeney.
+If you prefer traveling by train, you can hop on a train to Sheringham and then catch the Coasthopper bus to Blakeney.

 Is Blakeney Worth Visiting?

 Blakeney is definitely worth a visit.
-This charming village on the Norfolk coastline offers stunning natural landscapes, a rich historical heritage, and a tranquil ambiance.
-Explore the salt marshes and spot seals at Blakeney Point, wander through picturesque streets and immerse yourself in the village’s history.
+This charming village on the Norfolk coastline offers beautiful natural landscapes, a rich historical heritage, and a tranquil ambiance.
+Explore the salt marshes and spot seals at Blakeney Point, wander through picturesque streets and discover the village’s history.
 You won’t want to leave.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.